needle-tools/hybrid-packages/Readme.md

 The latter is newer, enforces better code and directory structure (AsmDefs required), and generally much easier to work with / add / remove / update.

-So far, it has been impossible to ship UPM packages on Asset Store or via `.unitypackage` files.
+So far, it has been impossible to ship UPM packages on the Asset Store or via `.unitypackage` files.
 This package fixes that.
 After installing, you can select assets and folders from the Packages folder to be exported, which
 - allows packages to be uploaded to the Asset Store through the regular Asset Store Tools
 - enables <kbd>Assets/Export Package</kbd> to export stuff from package folders directly

 The resulting .unitypackage files _do not require any additional setup for users_.
 This package here is only required for creating those `.unitypackage` files, not for importing them.

-> :warning: This is experimental.
-Unity will likely add some form of UPM support to AssetStore in the next years.
+**If you switch to Hybrid Packages today, the transition to "registry-based" packages will be much more painless, as all your code and content will be ready on day 1.**

+## Update (October 2022): Unity has listened and added Hybrid Packages support to their Asset Store Tools!

+It's experimental and needs to be explcitily enabled.
+There's two ways:

+- either add the Hybrid Packages package (this one)!
+- or add the scripting define `UNITY_ASTOOLS_EXPERIMENTAL` in Project Settings.
+  _Note:_ We still recommend installing the Hybrid Packages package as it fixes some current issues in Unity's tool, like selecting packages with `file:..` references.

+This will unlock a new option in the Asset Store Uploader window:

 ## Installation 💾
 1.